 Budapest is the capital of Hungary, which is strikingly beautiful with Roman ruins, medieval townhouses, neoclassical buildings, art nouveau schools, and bathhouses.
 One can explore more of architectural gems at Debrecen, Szeged, Sopron, and Kecskemét, and favorites like Mosque Church in Pécs and Reök Palace.

 Hungarian cuisine is known to be the most sophisticated type of cooking in East Europe.
 Don’t forget to try the country’s world-class wines – reds of Villány and Eger, and white from Tokaj and Badacsony.
+All of the locations are easy day trips from Budapest.
 The country still boasts its richest folk culture that is beautifully preserved in Hungary than any other European country.

 From folk paintings to Bereg’s wooden churches, and decorative hand-stitched embroidery from Hollókő females on skirts, smocks, and slippers, the country is full of stories from the past in everything they do.
 Some of the best-known destinations within the country are Esztergom Basilica, Memento park, Eger museum.